moliver28/research-handbook/content/handbook/product/ux/_index.md

 ## UX Calendar

 The [UX Calendar](https://calendar.google.com/calendar/embed?src=gitlab.com_9psh26fha3e4mvhlrefusb619k%40group.calendar.google.com) (*internal only*) is the SSOT for our team meetings.
-You can find the details for the UX weekly calls, UX Forum, and other team meetings here.
+You can find the details for UX calls, UX Forum, and other team meetings here.
 These meetings are open to everyone in GitLab.
 Anyone in the UX department can add events to the Google Calendar.
 Managers and above can make changes and manage sharing, while ICs can make changes to events.
 Please reach out in the `#ux_leadership` Slack channel with any questions or requests.

 ### Retrospectives